 Airalo and Yesim are the two eSIM providers we use most often, and they're the two most asked about by readers.
-They're often presented as direct competitors but they're optimized for different things — and the right choice depends on what kind of trip you're taking, not which brand has the slicker marketing.
+They're often presented as direct competitors but they're optimised for different things — and the right choice depends on what kind of trip you're taking, not which brand has the slicker marketing.
 This is the side-by-side after using both across dozens of countries.
+If you want the wider field including Holafly and Saily, our four-way eSIM comparison covers all the major providers.

 We make a small commission if you buy through either link, but you'll see us recommend whichever fits the use case rather than pushing one universally.
 There's no winner — there's just a better fit for your specific trip.

-Airalo is the largest player in the consumer eSIM market and the one most travelers have heard of first.
+Airalo is the largest player in the consumer eSIM market and the one most travellers have heard of first.
 The strengths:

-Yesim is a smaller player with a different optimization.
+Yesim is a smaller player with a different optimisation.
 The strengths:

 | Use case | Better choice |